-- The Victorian Population Health Survey (VPHS) provides an annual assessment of the health status and wellbeing of adults living in Victoria and provides data for key population health indicators.
+- The Victorian Population Health Survey (VPHS) provides an annual assessment of the health and wellbeing of adults in Victoria and the determinants of that health and wellbeing, including the social determinants of health.

-- The Survey's findings are used to inform evidence-based policy development and strategic planning across the Department of Health and Human Services and wider community.
+- The survey’s findings are used to inform evidence-based policy development and strategic planning across the Victorian government.

 The Victorian Population Health Survey has been conducted each year since 2001 and is based on a random sample of adults aged 18 years and over.